LifelessA/jupiter-like-editor-with-VScode-feature/README.md

-# 🚀 PyQt Jupyter-Style Editor & Integrated Design Tool
+# 🚀 PyQt Jupiter-Style Editor & Integrated Design Tool

 > A standalone desktop application that brings the interactivity of Jupyter Notebooks together with a powerful built‑in design canvas!